RM Sotheby's Duemila Ruote auction features stunning range of supercarsThe biggest private collection car auction in European history.

 Billed the ‘Duemila Ruote’, or ‘2,000 Wheels’, this gargantuan RM Sotheby’s sale will be held at the Fiera exhibition centre in Milan over the weekend of 25-27 November, thus coinciding with the Milan AutoClassica show.

-With an almost exclusive focus on performance, the auction house expects that the huge variety of rally, race, sports, GT and supercars on offer will realise over £30 million.
+With an almost number one focus on performance, the auction house expects that the huge variety of rally, race, sports, GT and supercars on offer will realise over £30 million.

 Of the near 850 lots there are about 450 cars, over 150 motorcycles, 60 powerboats plus a good number of classic racing bicycles, engines, parts and automobilia.
 Among the cars is one Bugatti, four Lamborghinis, seven Rolls-Royce, eight Aston Martins, nine Bentleys, 23 Maseratis, 45 Ferraris, 62 Jaguars and 73 Porsches, including some 60 911s.
 Extraordinary in itself, but with every lot offered at no reserve it’s doubly extraordinary.